CodeValue/training-genai-workshop-v2/README.md

   - **Output Format:** Define the expected format for the output.
 This can include stylistic preferences (e.g., using bullet points or specific wording) or formatting data in a user-friendly manner (e.g., JSON structures for structured responses).

 - Adjust completion settings (max_tokens and temperature) to optimize response quality and relevance.
   - **max_tokens:** This sets the maximum length of the response.
-Here, it's capped at 150 tokens to keep responses concise.
-  - **temperature:** This controls the randomness of the response, where a higher value (up to 1.0) makes responses more varied and creative, and a lower value (towards 0) makes them more predictable.
+  - **temperature:** This controls the randomness of the response, where a higher value (up to 2.0) makes responses more varied and creative, and a lower value (towards 0) makes them more predictable.
 We've set it to 0.7 for a balance of coherency and creativity.

 <details>
 <summary><strong>TypeScript</strong></summary>